MacObri/spatiotemporal-conflictmap/README.md

 # spatiotemporal-conflictmap
 **Predicting the temporal and geographical occurrence of conflicts in Myanmar with two paradigms of spatiotemporal networks.**

+The file 'Spatiotemporal graph prediction.ipynb' contains instructions for usage and reproduction of results.
+For an overview of the project's background and results, see the slides below.

 Created by Mac O'Brien and Hset Hset Naing